ivandroid/ionic-letter-avatar-selector/README.md

 `letters-of`|String value from which the first letter(s) will be used for building a letter avatar `item`|Corresponding list item identifier which will be cached during selection

-The following attributes are optional and can be also set globally in the configuration phase via configuration provider:
+The following attributes are optional and can be also set globally in the configuration phase:

 attribute|description|accepted values|default value
 ---|---|---|---|---